Nevenall/sufficient-reason/System/Working_Magick.md

   Rank    | Distance (Correspondence)      | Relation (Correspondence)
   -------:|:-------------------------------|:--------------------------
-  None    | Touch to immediate vicinity    | Yourself. d4      | something like                 | A fresh body sample of your target. d6      |                                | A boon companion.
-A meaningful posession of your target. d8      |                                | A casual friend.
-An posession of your target. d10     |                                | A casual aquantaince.
+  None    | Touch to immediate vicinity    | Yourself. d4      | Within a neighborhood          | A fresh body sample of your target. d6      | Within a large city            | A boon companion.
+A meaningful posession of your target. d8      | Within a state                 | A casual friend.
+An posession of your target. d10     | Within a large country         | A casual aquantaince.
 A object your target touched.
-  d12     |                                | Distance.
+  d12     | Within a continent             | Distance.
 One trivial kind of relation.
 These are the same color object.
 We are both human. d12, d6 | Anywhere on earth              | No connection.

   Table: Targeting Magick by Distance or Relation with Correspondence